-• If the front LEDs are set to auto in DJI Fly, the front LEDs turn off automatically when shooting to obtain better footage.
-Lighting requirements vary depending on the region.
+• To obtain better footage, the front LEDs turn off automatically when shooting if the front LEDs are set to auto in DJI Fly.
+Lighting requirements vary depending on region.
 Observe local laws and regulations.

 Return to Home

 Return to Home (RTH) returns the aircraft to the last recorded Home Point when the positioning system is functioning normally.
 There are three types of RTH: Smart RTH, Low Battery RTH, and Failsafe RTH.
 The aircraft automatically flies back to the Home Point and lands when Smart RTH is initiated, the aircraft enters Low Battery RTH, or the video link signal is lost during flight.